-PF Derivatives is a forex broker located in New Zealand, regulated by the Financial Markets Authority (FMA).
+PF Derivatives is a forex broker located in New Zealand, regulated by the Financial Service Providers Register (FSPR) and the Financial Markets Authority (FMA).

 PF Derivatives accepts clients from all over the world, excluding USA and some UN & OFAC sanctioned countries.